typesafehub/conductr-doc/src/main/play-doc/operation/ClusterSetupConsiderations.md

 The bastion host can be also be used as the controller host for installation and maintenance.
 Deployment bundles can be uploaded to the bastion host from build servers to provide a final gated 'one command' deployment step to a continuous deployment pipeline.

+SSL and Basic Authentication may also be setup to further secure the [ConductR CLI](CLI) and [Control API](ControlAPI) from unauthorized access.
+This is particularly useful where a fully locked down bastion host is not viable, or bundle deployments need to be limited to certain authorized users.
+For example, if operating a cluster on an internal 'flat' network, it is desirable to ensure that only authorized users are allowed to deploy bundles.
+It can also be advantageous to limit who can deploy to different environments.
+For example, user A may be allowed to deploy to Staging and Prod, while user B should only be allowed to deploy to Staging.
+This is described in more detail in the section [Securing the ConductR CLI with Basic Authentication](DynamicProxyConfiguration#Securing-the-ConductR-CLI-with-Basic-Authentication).

 # Managing Ports and Paths

 It is generally preferred to expose as few ports as required into the cluster from the public network.
 Ports should be limited to `80` and `443` in general.
 Most all cluster bundles are thus differentiated on the internet by host name or path.
 Exceptions to this include internal service ports, e.g. `5444`.
 These ports might be used for services only to be used internally, with an internal facing load balancer, that is not exposed to the internet.